Glimpse history through old images of Walton-on-the-Naze, Essex, England.

 In 1962, the local county secondary school ran a film unit for its pupils.

 This newsreel includes pupils, teachers, classrooms and the woodworking room, the dressmaking room, the art class, and the beach.

-It’s nice to see the work of Mr L. F. Broom, who created the programme, the teachers who engaged with it, and the school who provided the expensive resources to support it, being celebrated for the great work they were doing raising pupil’s engagement, expectations and employability.
+Mr L. F. Broom, who created the programme, the teachers who engaged with it, and the school who provided the expensive resources to support it, are here celebrated for the great work they were doing to raise pupil engagement, expectations and employability.